AutoCone: An OmniDirectional Robot for Lane-Level Cone Placement: INTRODUCTION

-Therefore, it is desirable to develop a platform removing the need for highway workers to manually place cones in the road.
+These attenuator trucks and service trucks are vital to the safety of the NTTA workers due to the unpredictability of drivers at all times of day.
+However, there have been issues with the number of vehicles that have collided with these trucks.
+Despite working as designed to protect the workers, the attenuator trucks have long down times after collision and a high cost to repair.
+At times, both trucks have been out of service, preventing the workers from being able to safely service the road or aid drivers.
+And while the response trucks can also be used to block traffic and protect workers, collisions with these trucks have the same issue of large costs for repairs.

+NTTA has found that placing cones in a wedge shape behind the vehicles drastically reduces the number of collisions with the trucks by giving drivers additional warning of upcoming road work.
+This is especially effective around corners and roads with high speed limits.
+The trade off is the placement of cones requires the workers to manually drop off and pick up the cones up to 120 feet away from the protection of the service and attenuator trucks.
+Due to the high risk of personal injury to workers, this was deemed unacceptable.
+Therefore, the NTTA desired a platform removing the need for highway workers to manually place cones in the road.
 This system would need to be low-cost due to high risk of being struck by vehicles, fully automated and rugged for operation on highways, and precise in remaining within lanes and cone placement.

 This paper outlines the progress towards the creation of a low-cost omnidirectional robot that has lane-level cone placement.

-\section{Problem Definition}
+\section{PROBLEM DEFINITION}

 The goal of this project is to develop a robotic platform capable of automatically placing cones in a defined wedge shape behind the work vehicle within the starting lane.

 The system shall: \begin{itemize} \item Place three cones in 40 foot increments in a wedge \item Begin the wedge 80 feet from the end of the vehicle \item Operate on highway surfaces unaffected by small debris \item Remain within the lane despite road curvature \item Not rely on magnetic or road-embedded sensors \item Have a speed greater than 0.3 m/s \item Cost less than \$1,500 per cone unit \item Be easy to use and require little training \end{itemize}